Home Mortgage Regulatory Information

 Lending levels are subject to monthly repayment burden, typically not exceeding c.
 35% of borrower’s disposable income and will vary according to individual circumstances.

 Mortgage loan requests are considered on the basis of proof of income, financial status and demonstrated repayment capacity (including capacity to repay at higher interest rates).
 Mortgage loans are not available to people under 18 years.

 If you do not provide us with the requested documentation, we will not be able to assess your application and credit cannot be granted.

-If your mortgage loan is an owner occupier mortgage, repayment terms of up to 35 years may be available to you, subject to maximum age restrictions, such as, 66 years if you are PAYE employee (or the 71st birthday, subject to documentary confirmation of retirement age of 70) or 71 years if you are self-employed.
+If your mortgage loan is an owner occupier mortgage, repayment terms of up to 35 years may be available to you, subject to maximum age restrictions, such as, up to your 69th birthday or, up to 71st birthday subject to documentary confirmation of employment or on retirement if earlier or 71 years if you are self-employed.
 If your mortgage loan is a buy-to-let mortgage, repayment terms of up to 25 years may be available to you.

 Security for the mortgage loan

 Mortgage loans are secured by a first legal mortgage/charge over your property.
 The property must be within the Republic of Ireland.

 If your mortgage loan is a foreign currency loan because its’ currency is different to either: